-The Audit & Risk Management Oversight Committee is composed of at least three (3) Director-members, preferably with accounting and financial background, at least one of whom must be an independent director and another should have related audit experience.
+The Audit & Risk Management Oversight Committee is composed of at least three (3) qualified non-executive directors preferably with accounting and financial background, majority of which shall beindependent and should have related audit experience.

 The Chairman of this Committee should be an independent director.
 He is responsible for inculcating in the minds of the Board members the importance of management responsibilities in maintaining a sound system of internal control and the Board's oversight responsibility.